 If your product has a high burden, OMB may reject your Fast Track approval request.
 In this case, you will need to go through the standard approval process instead.

 Once you've calculated the burden of your task, you can submit it for review.
 Follow these steps:

-- Contact the Web Usability Coordinator and ask for the Paperwork Reduction Act (PRA) Fast Track submission form.
+- Contact the Web Governance Team Facilitator and ask for the Paperwork Reduction Act (PRA) Fast Track submission form.

 - Write your draft questions for your survey or UX project.

 - Attend a Web Governance Team meeting and present your questions and the completed PRA Fast Track submission form.
 Contact the Web Governance Team Facilitator to get on the Web Governance Team agenda.

 - Submit the completed form and your survey or UX questions to the Web Governance Team Facilitator, who may recommend changes.